-2018 Compensation Updates
+2021 Compensation Updates

-Based in part on the analysis of Lockton and the input of management, the Compensation Committee desired, with the proposed changes, to set the named executive officers' total direct compensation opportunity in line with or slightly below the 50th percentile of its peers.
+Based in part on the analysis of Lockton and the input of management, the Compensation Committee desired, with the proposed changes, to set the named executive officers' total direct compensation opportunity in line with the 50th percentile of its peers.
 Accordingly, the Compensation Committee approved certain base salary increases and long-term incentive awards, as noted below.
 No adjustments were made to the target percentage levels of the performance-based Executive Bonus Plan.